Writer in Residence

 One-on-One Consultations

-Toronto Public Library’s Writer in Residence offers writers the opportunity to submit manuscripts for review and feedback.
-The Writer in Residence meets with writers who submit novel excerpts and short stories to offer feedback and answer questions.
-Meetings with the Writer in Residence are by appointment.
+Toronto Public Library’s Writer in Residence offers spoken word poets the opportunity to receive in-person performance coaching and writing feedback.
+Meetings with the Writer in Residence are by appointment and will take place from April 13 - 24.
 Only selected submissions will be contacted for a review.
 Writers with intermediate to advanced skills will be prioritized for consultations.

 For more information, please call 416-393-7085.